magaly3118/Battleship/README.md

 # Version History

-1.1 --  Refactored code to accomadate new AI menu and added AI ship placement, empty functions for future AI and Score features
+1.01 -- Refactored code to accomadate new AI menu and added AI ship placement, empty functions for future AI and Score features
         Clarified Code Comments

-1.3 -- Impelemented Easy AI that randomly attacks unshot at tiles Clarified Code Comments
+1.03 -- Impelemented Easy AI that randomly attacks unshot at tiles

-1.5 -- Impelemented Medium AI that randomly attacks until it hits a ship and then checks the tiles around a hit to better target large ships
         Clarified Code Comments

-1.7  -- Implemented simple leaderboard to test functionality Clarified Code Comments

-1.8 -- Implemented Hard AI that targets player 1's ships directly to play perfect games.
+1.05 -- Impelemented Medium AI that randomly attacks until it hits a ship and then checks the tiles around a hit to better target large ships
         Clarified Code Comments

- -- Added leaderboard.json file and scoreboard skeleton code.
+1.07 -- Implemented simple leaderboard to test functionality
+        Clarified Code Comments

+1.08 -- Implemented Hard AI that targets player 1's ships directly to play perfect games.
+        Clarified Code Comments

+1.10 -- Fixed errors and added more documentation to make functions more clear

- -- First implementation of scoreboard.
+1.13 -- First implementation of scoreboard.
+        Updated documetation

- -- Fixes to Hard AI functionality.
+1.16 -- Fixes to Hard AI functionality.

+1.23 -- Updated scoreboard to fix a bug

- -- Merged tweaked scoreboard and leaderboard code into main.py and removed extra files.
+1.25 -- Merged tweaked scoreboard and leaderboard code with all bugs squashed into main.py

+1.27 -- Updated documentation and removed extra redundant files.

+1.33 -- Regenerated documentation, added all necessary files, and adequately commented all code

+1.34 -- Updated README.md to reflect accurate version history and game features